African Wild Dogs: Amazing Facts and Fun Photos About African Wild Dogs

 Written by Rita Terry

 An interesting picture book for elementary school children and all those who are interested in unusual animals.
 African wild dogs are related to canines and wolves.
 Unlike domesticated dogs they have four claws instead of five.
 Like wolves they live in packs.
 They are carnivores and their hunting habits require a rather large habitat area of 1,500 square kilometers.
 African wild dogs are sometimes called painted dogs because they are covered with patches of red, black, white, yellow, and brown patches.
 Today their habitat has been largely reduced to South Africa due to rabies, vehicle accidents and the rapid encroachment of farmers upon their territory.

 Terry discusses how these creatures communicate and the rituals they perform before the hunt.
 She explains how the pack is dominated by an alpha male and female, but stresses the fact that all members of the pack understand their roles and are protected and maintained by the rest of the family.
 The inside photographs are excellent; they capture the spirit and character of the animal.
 The print is large and easy to read for the younger reader, and the text well-written for the most part.
 Nice book to put on a classroom reference shelf for those interested in animals or dogs in particular.
 The author has written other nonfiction books about many other animals living in the past and present.
 Available in kindle and print format.

-If you enjoyed reading this post, please subscribe by clicking on the word Follow or by hitting the orange RSS feed button in the top right corner of the page.
+If you enjoyed reading this post, please subscribe by clicking on the word Follow or by hitting the orange RSS FEED button in the upper right hand corner of this post.